jennifer-ryan/iris-data-set-project/README.md

 # Iris Dataset Project 2019
 This repository contains an explanation and exploration of the famous Iris Dataset as part of the assessment in the  Programming and Scripting module for the Higher Diploma on Data Analytics with Galway-Mayo Institute of Technology.

+## About this Repository
+The repository is made up of the following:
+* This **README** file that contains a description of the Iris Dataset, exploratory data analysis using statistics and visualisation, and a basic illustration of how the dataset can be used in Machine Learning.
+* Two **Jupyter Notebooks** created using *Python*:
+    * **Exploratory Data Analysis** uses the *pandas* library for statistical investigations and *matplotlib* and *seaborn* for data visualisation.
+    * **Machine Learning** that interprets the dataset as *numpy* arrays and builds a basic model using *sklearn*, specifically the *K-Nearest Neighbor* algorithm.
+* **Images** folder that contains .png files of some of the data visualisation performed in the Exploratory Data Analysis notebook that are embedded to the README

+## Contents
+/1.
+The Dataset
+    1.1
+/2.
+Exploratory Data Analysis
+/3.
+Machine Learning
+    3.?
+K-Nearest Neighbor

 ## The Dataset
-The Iris Dataset (ID) examines certain features of three different species of iris flower: setosa, versicolor and virginica.
+The Iris Dataset examines certain features of three different species of iris flower: setosa, versicolor and virginica.
 These features are length and width measurements in centimetres of each iris' petals and sepals.

 ![Iris Species](https://s3.amazonaws.com/assets.datacamp.com/blog_assets/Machine+Learning+R/iris-machinelearning.png)